 During the war, he worked at Los Alamos on the mathematics of explosive shockwaves for the implosion-type Fat Man weapon.
 He worked with IBM mechanical tabulating machines, tailored for this specific purpose.
 As he grew familiar with the tabulators, he began to imagine a more general machine, one that could handle far more general mathematical challenges—a computer.

 Near the end of the war, von Neumann put together a report on the architecture of such a machine—today, that architecture is still called the von Neumann architecture.
 His work relied on the thoughts of Alan Turing, a young mathematician at Princeton whose work had defined the limits of computability.
-Unbeknownst to von Neumann, his dream of a general machine was already being implemented—in the form of ENIAC.
+His dream of a general machine was already being implemented—in the form of ENIAC.

 When von Neumann returned to Princeton after the war, he built the IAS computer, which implemented his von Neumann architecture.
 Starting in 1945, the IAS computer took six years to build.
-Once it was complete, however, its basic design was re-implemented in more than twenty different other computers all over the world.
+Meanwhile, the British "Manchester Baby" computer, the first stored program computer, successfully ran its first program in 1948; the Electronic Delay Storage Automatic Calculator (EDSAC) at Cambridge University followed suit in 1949.
+Once the IAS computer was complete, its basic design was re-implemented in more than twenty different other computers all over the world.

 It’s a MANIAC